MrEpic786/virtual-face-NTTS-Opensource-AI/README.md

-# Virtual Face NTTS Opensource AI - which can open websites generate images and more
+# Virtual Face NTTS Opensource AI - which can open websites generate images and more - Real time

 ## CAN we get real Virtual face showing emotions?